percona/mongodb_exporter/README.md

 ### Roadmap

 - Document more configurations options here
-- Stabilize WiredTiger support (*currently beta/experimental*)
+- Stabilize RocksDB and WiredTiger support (*currently beta/experimental*)
-- Add support for PerconaFT and RocksDB storage engines
 - Move MongoDB user/password/authdb to a file (for security)
 - Write more go tests
 - Version scheme